Dog and Cat Age Calculator: What's The Real Age Of Your Pet?

 For cats, one human year is roughly equal to 6 - 7 cat years.

-For dogs, it’s slightly more complicated, as size and weight also has an impact.
+For dogs, it’s slightly more complicated, as size and weight also have an impact.
 Generally, the heavier and larger the dog, the more swiftly they age.

 Our Dog and Cat Age Calculator